Melrose Park Child Custody Attorney

 Illinois no longer uses the term “custody”, but rather “Allocation of Parental Responsibilities”.
 Seeking out the best legal representation you can find is extremely important since the parent who the child lives with or the custodial parent gets to make significant decisions regarding the child’s lifestyle, education and welfare.
 The parents can also opt for what we used to call ‘Joint Custody’, meaning the parents make significant decisions together regarding their children.
 Not getting the proper representation could mean you can lose the right to see your child.

-M. Scott Gordon & Associates has been serving residents of Illinois by providing them with the sound legal advice and legal representation for Illinois Child Custody cases.
+Gordon & Perlut, LLC has been serving residents of Illinois by providing them with the sound legal advice and legal representation for Illinois Child Custody cases.
 If you currently reside in Melrose Park and are engaged in a legal custody battle for your child, you should understand the rules of child custody in Illinois.

 Do Know Your Rights During a Custody Battle?